Complexity is the challenge in project management. Adding a lot of complex processes won’t help. Simplicity and

 William (Bill) Stewart is a Project Management Institute certified Project Management Professional (PMP), has managed projects from $250K to $55M using the PMI processes, served in senior management roles on projects up to $3B, and delivered more than 200 project management courses onsite to more than 2,000 people.
-He has worked for the Canadian Federal government, large corporations, academia, and founded a software startup.
-He has hands-on experience with project management, systems integration, systems engineering, and software engineering.
+He has worked for large corporations, government, academia, and founded a software startup.
+He has hands-on experience with project management, risk management, systems integration, and software engineering.
 He earned a Ph.D. in computer science for discovery of an algorithm that creates geodesic domes from spherical distributions in multiple dimensions in optimum space and time.
 He has refined this course for more than ten years to provide the most deeply practical description of how to get the most benefit from the PMI processes on real projects.

 William Stewart is a Project Management Institute (PMI) certified Project Management Professional (PMP), and has delivered more than 200 onsite project management courses to more than 2,000 people.
 He has worked for large corporations, the Federal government, academia, and founded a software startup, and has hands-on experience with project management, risk management, systems integration, systems engineering, and software engineering.